What hearing options do I have?

 1) Summary Jurisdiction

 This hearing is conducted by one person who makes the decision if there is misconduct and decides what the penalties will be.
-This is usually the Chairperson of the Student Discipline Committee or Deputy (see section 14 of the Student Discipline Regulations), but may be a Chairperson of a Department who has delegated authority (see section 15 of the Student Discipline Regulations) to hold summary jurisdiction hearings.
+This is usually the Chairperson of the Student Discipline Committee or Deputy (see sections 14 and 22 of the Student Discipline Regulations), but may be an Academic who has delegated authority (see sections 15 and 22 of the Student Discipline Regulations) to hold summary jurisdiction hearings.
 This hearing is offered to students with no previous findings of misconduct.

 2) Student Discipline Committee